By

 Maulana Wahiduddin Khan

-Thanks to its advanced technical expertise, it now has the opportunities to help other countries, enter into friendly relations with them and draw up contracts to do business with them.
-Some of their feats include working on the latest irrigation projects in Thailand, giving instruction in computer programming in Singapore, constructing iron and steel factories in South Korea and China, and setting up petro-chemical industries in the Middle East, etc. The Japanese learnt iron and steel making from the Americans and have now developed it so extensively that they are at present exporting their skills to the Americans themselves.
-Japan, once the learner, is now so well placed in so many fields-particularly in communication and electronics, that America is seeking its technical assistance in many of its important military departments.
+Thanks to its advanced technical expertise, it is now in a position to help other countries, enter into friendly relations with them and draw up contracts to do business with them.
+Some of their feats include working on the latest irrigation projects in Thailand, giving instruction in computer programming in Singapore, constructing iron and steel factories in South Korea and China and setting up petro-chemical industries in the Middle East, etc. The Japanese learnt iron and steel making from the Americans and have now developed it so extensively that they are at present exporting their skills to the Americans themselves.
+Japan, once the learner, is now so well placed in so many fields—particularly in communications and electronics—that America is seeking its technical assistance in many of its important military departments.
 The students are now teaching their teachers.
-A newspaper correspondent reports: "Now the flow is out instead of in."
-(The Hindustan Times, June 11, 1981)
+A newspaper correspondent reports: “Now the flow is out instead of in.”
+(Hindustan Times, June 11, 1981)

-Japan willingly submitted to industrial tutelage for 20 years and, as a result, has attained the position of industrial dominance that it occupies today.
-If it had chosen not to recognise the supremacy of others at that crucial point in its development, and had felt too proud to go to them for help, it could never have had such resounding successes.
+Japan willingly submitted to industrial tutelage for 20 years and, as a result, attained the position of industrial dominance.
+If it had chosen not to recognize the supremacy of others at that crucial point in its development and had felt too proud to go to them for help, it would never have had such resounding successes.

 Category/Sub category